 Today I’m going to share with you a recipe for vegan potato dumplings.
-There are 2 versions: sweet potatoes and purple potato dumplings.
+You can also call them vegan purple potato gnocchi.
+There are two versions: sweet potatoes and purple potato dumplings.
 They are gluten-free and very tasty.

-What do I need to make potato dumplings?
+What do I need to make vegan purple potato gnocchi?

 For 2 hungry people:

-- 300 g of boiled sweet or purple potatoes
+- 300 g of boiled orange sweet potatoes or purple potatoes

 - 30 g of chestnut flour